 It can be hard to cope when you are having a midlife crisis and you may not know what you should do.

-Overall, a midlife crisis is not a bad thing and it can become easier to cope with a midlife crisis, the most important thing to have during this time is support from others, so it may be worth you talking to your loved ones about what you are going through.
+Overall, a midlife crisis, or even a quarter-life crisis is not a bad thing and it can become easier to cope with, the most important thing to have during this time is support from others, so it may be worth you talking to your loved ones about what you are going through.